 Going back to the strain that tap dancing may have on your lower body; in theory, your ankles should not hurt after a dance workshop.
 If you are an older dancer who suffers from arthritis, then you may wish to speak to your doctor about any aches and pains and see if tap dancing is a suitable activity for you to pursue.

-Whatever your age, one thing that all dancers of tap share in common above all is that they find the lessons fun.
+Whatever your age, one thing all dancers of tap share in common is that they find the lessons fun.

 Basic Tap Combinations